 The more customized the name, the more precious it can feel.
 So, you might want to narrow down the name choices based on the sex of the parrot.
 It’s natural to give a parrot a human name.

 Some are simple names for males, while others are fun and cute.
 Try spending 1-2 days with the parrot to understand its unique personality.
 Which of these would fit the bird best?

 Female Parrot Names

-If your bird is female, you can get more flowery with the naming custom.
-You can even get unique.
+If your bird is female, you can get more flowery or unique with the naming.
 Many of the most popular female names for parrots aren’t traditional human names.

 Famous Bird Names

 Woodstock is a much-loved canary from the Peanuts comics.
-The name also works as a fun parrot name, especially if your bird happens to be yellow.
-Imagine how cute it’ll be if you can teach the parrot to sing the theme song?
+The name also works as a fun parrot name, especially if the bird is yellow, like a cockatiel or golden conure.

 If you have a female parrot, what better name than Daisy, one of the most famous female birds ever?
 If you have a male and a female parrot, you can always name them Donald and Daisy.